se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/EU_DECLARATION_OF_CONFORMITY_COMMERCIAL_TEMPLATE.md

 - **Conformity series:** {{CONFORMITY_SERIES}} (baseline **{{BASELINE_VERSION}}**, dated **{{BASELINE_EFFECTIVE_DATE}}**).
 - Subsequent **minor/patch** releases **within this series** are covered **provided** they do **not** introduce **substantial changes** that could adversely affect compliance with essential requirements.
 - Internal pre-release builds prior to **{{BASELINE_VERSION}}** were **not** placed on the market and fall **outside** the scope of this Declaration.
-- Build identifiers (e.g., commit/tag) for released binaries are retained in internal records and will be **made available to competent authorities upon request.**
+- Build identifiers (e.g., commit/tag) for released binaries are retained in internal records and will be **made available to competent authorities upon request**.

 ## Applicable Union Legislation